tracy-o/learning-day/docs/caching.md

 # Caching

+## Terminology

+* Local cache: in memory cache runnng on the Node (EC2 instance)
+* Distributed cache: 2nd tier fallback cache in S3

 ## Process

 On a request the first action Belfrage takes is to look for cached content in the local cache.
 The cached content will be returned if found and it is `fresh`.
 If not, a request to the origin is then made.

 If the origin returns a non 500 response then Belfrage will simply return that response.
 However, if the origin does return a 500 response then the fallback process kicks in.
+408 responses are handled slightly differently in that they signify a timeout.
+In this case the fallback process is also triggered.

 ## Fallbacks